 Goat milk products continue to increase in popularity.
 The most common products that contain goat’s milk as a primary ingredient include:

-- Cleansers - Soaps and cleansers made with goat’s milk offer a gentle way to remove excess dirt and oil from the face without over-drying the skin.
+- Cleansers - Soaps and face washes made with goat’s milk offer a gentle way to remove excess dirt and oil from the face without over-drying the skin.

 - Moisturizers - The natural milk proteins found in goat’s milk help reinforce the lipid barrier, which makes it an excellent ingredient for moisturizers.